dqii/pgconf-eu-demo/README.md

 In this demo, we'll be using Lantern and Ubicloud to build a simple chatbot that can answer questions about the Ubicloud codebase.
 Feel free to substitute the Ubicloud repository with your own codebase to build your own codebase expert.

+Below, we'll show how to build this using open-source embedding models hosted on Ubicloud, and with OpenAI embedding + LLM models.

 ## Step 0: Create a Lantern database

 To get started with Lantern, sign up at [Lantern Cloud](https://lantern.dev) and [Ubicloud](https://ubicloud.com).